 Everyone likes a little money back on investments from time to time.
 Dividends are periodic payments companies make to stockholders to share their profits.

 Some investors look for high dividends as a sign of a healthy company, but inconsistency could be a red flag.
 When looking at a prospective stock, check if the dividend payments have increased or decreased year over year.

 Assigning Value to Stocks Helps You Choose What to Buy

-If you take all of these factors into account, you’ll have a good idea of the value of a stock.
+If you consider all of these factors, you’ll have a good idea of the value of a stock.
 This research aims to help you feel confident about your next investment decision.
-You may even get a picture of a stock’s future, but nothing is certain.
+You may even see a stock’s future, but nothing is certain.

 Can You Find A Sure-Fire Winner?

 While this is stock research 101, we hope the above factors will give you a jumping-off point and help you build your portfolio.

 Of course, you can still pay that broker to manage some of your investments.
 Still, maybe you’ll feel more confident buying an individual company with a bit of your budget.

 With StockMarketEye, you can import the portfolio from your broker and track all your individually researched stock picks against it.
 Can you beat their average return?